Liz LaManche: "After Dark, Hyattsville" (2011)

-"Stairs of Fabulousness"
+"Stairs of Fabulousness" (2014)

-This 2014 installation in the Boston City Hall building by was the product of a New Urbanism design competition run by Mayor Walsh's Office of New Urban Mechanics, aimed at improving public spaces in Boston with temporary, low-budget installations designed to "surprise and delight."
-One of the 9 winners of this Public Space Invitational, the "Stairs of Fabulousness" placed 1,200 linear feet of safety non-skid tape on the large central brick staircase in the City Hall main atrium.
-The tape, in an array of fluorescent colors, created a large rainbow gradient over the whole height of the staircase, which served "to essentially transform the concrete milieu into something colorful and inviting."
+This 2014 installation in the Boston City Hall building was the product of a New Urbanism design competition run by Boston Mayor Marty Walsh's Office of New Urban Mechanics, aimed at improving public spaces in Boston with temporary, low-budget installations designed to "surprise and delight."
+One of 9 winners of the 2014 Public Space Invitational, LaManche's "Stairs of Fabulousness" placed 1,200 linear feet of safety non-skid tape on the large central brick staircase in Boston City Hall's main atrium, a building renown for its off-putting Brutalist aesthetic and failure to create a "welcoming public space."
+LaManche's tape, in an array of fluorescent colors, created a large rainbow gradient over the whole height of the staircase, which served "to essentially transform the concrete milieu into something colorful and inviting."

-"Stairs of Fabulousness" was popular both for its whimsical name and as a statement about the brutalist architecture of City Hall itself, long a subject of public debate.
-"The art installation brought shades of color to the Boston City Hall stairs, and anyone who can successfully spice up the facade of Government Center through creativity is on fire in our books." wrote Hilary Milnes of BostInno.
-"I found the atrium staircase dark and treacherous, it needed safety tape, and that comes in colors! ...Why not be fabulous?" wrote LaManche.
+"Stairs of Fabulousness" was described as "simple yet tremendously effective."
+The installation was praised for having brought vibrant, attractive color to the Boston City Hall stairs, and LaManche was lauded for her work as one of "Fifty on Fire" in the Boston culture scene: "anyone who can successfully spice up the facade of Government Center through creativity is on fire in our books."

+"Connected By Sea" (2014–16)

+"Connected by Sea" or the "Dock Tattoo Project", also dubbed "The 1000-foot tattoo" is located in a sculpture park in a working shipyard in East Boston that is part of the Boston Harborwalk.
+A series of 19 large tattoo-themed designs, stained into the cement surface of a 1000-foot long pier, forms a walking path to its end and a view of Boston Harbor.
+The work illuminates :"the cultures local maritime trade has connected with around the world" to a "poignant" effect, memorializing the "indelible bond" Boston maintains with its harbor.
+This inclusive and multicultural story of Boston's history was ranked as one of the "50 best pieces of Boston public art" by WBUR's ARTery in 2016.

-"Salem's Connected World"
+"Salem's Connected World" (2015)

 A sister project to "Connected By Sea", this temporary installation made up a walking path that covered three city blocks of the Downtown Salem District in Salem, Massachusetts.
 It consisted of painted tattoo-themed symbols and designs from the different cultures specifically connected to Salem's maritime history.
 Installed in the spring of 2015, it was the first project funded by the new Salem Public Art Commission.
 Some of the designs are still visible along the cement walk of Artists Row.